cloudbloc/cloudbloc/README.md

 * Never commit secrets.
 Pass `meili_master_key` via TF vars or a secret manager
 * Prefer TLS for public endpoints and limit ingress with Cloud Armor where applicable
 * Autopilot users: equality rules are tuned to avoid noisy plan diffs; open an issue if you see churn
+* Production: use Cloud Armor or equivalent WAF for public endpoints (examples included).

 ---